 The Communications Division is an essential link between the public and emergency assistance.
 Emergency and non-emergency calls for assistance are received through 'Enhanced 9-1-1' (E 9-1-1), police and fire non-emergency phone lines.
 Hearing impaired callers are assisted through the TDD phone line.

 The Communications Division is the lifeline of the Department.
 Communications operators are the link between the citizen in need and the responding personnel.
 Dispatchers relay key information to responding police units, provide pre-arrival medical assistance (via protocol charts), notify local ambulance service providers and fire departments.
 Dispatchers are also able to provide reassurance and understanding to the citizen in need when an emergency occurs.
 The Communications Division is also relied upon to assist in the safety of on-scene fire and police personnel.

 In the Abilene Police Department, information is gathered by officers throughout the department in the course of crime prevention, intervention, and investigation.
-In order to make information gathered by one division accessible to all others, all information is funneled to one location where it can be processed, stored, and reviewed conveniently.
-This central hub for information is the Records Section.
+In order to make information accessible to others within the department, all information is funneled to one location where it can be processed, stored, and reviewed conveniently.
+This central hub for information is the Records Division.
 In all, the Records Division processes and maintains nearly 30,000 cases each year.

 All requests for release of information must be in writing.
 Release of information is done in accordance with the Texas Public Information or the Freedom of Information Act.

 Police Reports may be obtained at the Records window of the Police Department Monday–Friday, 8:00 a.m. to 6:00 p.m.